vmware-tanzu-labs/cf-mgmt/docs/config/named-org-quota/README.md

       --total-service-keys=                     Total Service Keys capacity for an Org --app-instance-limit=                     App Instance Limit an Org
       --app-task-limit=                         App Task Limit an Org
+      --log-rate-limit-bytes-per-second=        Log Rate limit per app for an org

 ```